CORPORATE SOCIAL RESPONSIBILITY AT CIBC MELLON

 Sophisticated communications tools

 Our mass notification tool allows us to contact all our employees using personal and business contact information.
 Within minutes, we can provide updates to apprise employees of an issue and redirect them to alternate locations.
 We maintain an update line and an employee-notification website.
-We also recognise the power of social media in a crisis situation, and are prepared to provide regular updates to employees, clients and the public via our @cibcmellon Twitter account.

 IN OUR COMMUNITIES